 MPO staff will make the Annual Listing of Obligated Projects available to the public.
 WisDOT, FHWA and FTA staff will cooperate in making the Annual Listing of Obligated Projects available to the MPO staff.
 The Annual Listing of Obligated Projects will be distributed to members of the Sheboygan MPO Technical and Policy Advisory Committees at the meeting immediately following its release.
-The Annual Listing of Obligated Projects will also be posted on the Sheboygan MPO webpage of the Bay-Lake Regional Planning Commission website, and will be available for public inspection at the Bay-Lake Regional Planning Commission office as well as at the Sheboygan County Planning and Conservation Department.
+The Annual Listing of Obligated Projects will also be posted on the Sheboygan MPO webpage of the Bay-Lake Regional Planning Commission website, and will be available for public inspection at the Bay-Lake Regional Planning Commission office.
 Public notice of the annual listing will also be provided through social media, including the Bay-Lake Regional Planning Commission Facebook page and (more briefly) through Twitter.